Funhar/z-hub/docs/fhe-user-decrypt-multiple-values.md

-This example shows how to decrypt multiple encrypted values for a user.
+Unlock multiple encrypted values simultaneously for authorized users.
+This guide shows efficient decryption workflows and complex access permission management in FHEVM.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: